Mowje/hpka/README.md

 * The service uses [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) or a [Tor hidden service](https://www.torproject.org/docs/hidden-services).
 Equivalently, we must not be able to eavesdrop on a connection between the server and the client, in addition to check the integrity of the requests and responses
 * The server must check that timestamps of requests are "incremental"
 * All services on a given hostname are controlled by the same person/party
-* We assume that the "unforgeability" property provided by [DSA](http://en.wikipedia.org/wiki/Digital_Signature_Algorithm), [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem), [ECDSA](https://en.wikipedia.org/wiki/ECDSA) and [Ed25519](http://ed25519.cr.yp.to/) signature schemes is valid.
+* We assume that the "unforgeability" & "integrity" properties provided by [DSA](http://en.wikipedia.org/wiki/Digital_Signature_Algorithm), [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem), [ECDSA](https://en.wikipedia.org/wiki/ECDSA) and [Ed25519](http://ed25519.cr.yp.to/) signature schemes is valid.
 Also we assume that the "random constants" used the [most common curves](http://www.secg.org/collateral/sec2_final.pdf) are safe in case we choose to use ECDSA.

 ## Protocols